dioptra-io/iprs/README.md

 This is the repository for the IP Route Survey (IPRS) [website](https://iprs.dioptra.io/).

-As it is a GitHub Pages website, the source code is to be found in the `gh-pages` [branch](https://github.com/dioptra-io/iprs/tree/gh-pages).
+It is hosted by GitHub pages, and the source code can be found in the `gh-pages` [branch](https://github.com/dioptra-io/iprs/tree/gh-pages) of this repository.
 Pull requests welcome!

+For the code of the Iris system that generates the survey, please see its [GitHub respository](https://github.com/dioptra-io/iris).